go1com/rabbitmq-consumer-bridge/README.md

 RabbitMQ consumer bridge
 ====

-A bridge for microservices lazily consuming RabbitMQ services.
+A bridge for microservices to consume RabbitMQ messages lazily.

 ## TODO